ox-harris/CodelessUi/README.md

 ----------------

-* Now we can start assigning content to the respective elements in the template using CodelessUi’sassignData() function
+* Now we can start assigning content to the respective elements in the template using CodelessUi’s assign() function

   The function accepts to parameters: